fpgasystems/hacc/README.md

 * [Vocabulary](docs/vocabulary.md#vocabulary)

 # Releases
-We use [Ansible](docs/vocabulary.md#ansible-automation-platform-aap) for managing Xilinx’s tools versioning according to [XRT’s release schedule](https://github.com/Xilinx/XRT/releases).
+We use [Ansible Automation Platform (AAP)](docs/vocabulary.md#ansible-automation-platform-aap) for managing Xilinx’s tools versioning according to [XRT’s release schedule](https://github.com/Xilinx/XRT/releases).
 All servers equipped with an FPGA are associated with a unique software version, including XRT’s Xilinx Board Utility (xbutil), Xilinx tools (Vivado, Vitis_HLS, Vitis), and the flashable partitions (or base shell) running on the FPGA.

 <table class="tg">
 <thead>